stanobi/zatec_backend/README.md

-├──────── /openapi/src/main/java                    -> contains auto generated java codes from openapi yml file ├── .gitignore                                      -> contains all files and folder that shouldn't be pushed to git ├── pom.xml                                         -> file used to manage dependencies └── README.md                                       -> application structure description and startup/setup guide
+├──────── /openapi/src/main/java                    -> contains auto generated java codes from openapi yml file ├── .gitignore                                      -> contains all files and folder that shouldn't be pushed to git ├── pom.xml                                         -> file used to manage dependencies ├── Dockerfile                                      -> this is used to generate docker image ├── settings.xml                                    -> maven .m2 settings xml file used while building a docker image ├── system.properties                               -> heroku config file instructing heroku on the java version to be used.
+└── README.md                                       -> application structure description and startup/setup guide

 Instructions